scikit-fingerprints/scikit-fingerprints/docs/modules/api_reference.rst

 API Reference
 =============

-This is the class and function reference of scikit-fingerprints.
+This is the API reference (classes and functions) of scikit-fingerprints.

 .. toctree::
     :maxdepth: 2